-	Considering this, we were forced to design a building which could interfere as less as possible with the preexisting space.
-In order to achieve this goal the CLT structure doesn’t load directly the concrete ceiling, but they load only the perimeter underground concrete walls.
+Considering this, we were forced to design a building that could interfere as less as possible with the preexisting space.
+In order to achieve this goal the CLT structure doesn’t load directly the concrete ceiling, but it loads only the perimeter underground concrete walls.

 The west portion of the building is set on a new concrete foundation supported by poles in order not to overload the existing concrete walls with lateral forces.